JGedd/FEM-ping-coming-soon-page/README.md

 ### Continued development

-I hope to elarn more about Javacript Form Validation and also Regular Expression
+I hope to learn more about Javacript Form Validation and also Regular Expression

 ### Useful resources